SmartData-Polito/PREPIPE/README.md

 * 5-ModelTrainingTuning: contains the jupyter notebooks to run the grid search performing either the k-fold cross validation or the time series cross validation in D1, and the hold out validation in D2.

+* 6-DeepLearning: contains the jupyter notebooks to create and validate the deep learning models.

 * classes/parameters/ConfGenerator: is the jupyter notebook to set the grid search space for each hyperparamter of the the tree, forest, svm classifier.

+* classes/public/makerDatasetSpecialized: implements the cod for the different feature etraction strategies.

 * Each step is used to create tabular datasets based on each step choices.
 * Since BLINDED is based on a wrapping approach, to identify the best choice in each step (1,..,4) the created datasets have to be tested with the 5-ModelTrainingTuning notebook.